SAP-samples/vora-vine/tutorials/basic_sql/README.md

    ![Alt text](./images/17.jpg "Optional title")

 10. To create the ORDER_DETAILS_MOD view, go back to Modeler.
-Create a new sql view, name it as order_details.
-Add order_count, so_header, business_partner and addresses as a data source.
+Create a new sql view, name it as ORDER_DETAILS_MOD.
+Add ORDER_COUNT_MOD, SO_HEADER_MOD, BUSINESS_PARTNER_MOD and ADDRESSES_MOD as a data source.

     ![Alt text](./images/18.jpg "Optional title")